Ayesha Omar: Acting

 Omar continued to act in television plays after signing few films, and made episodic appearances on Mr. Shamim and Kitni Girhain Baaki Hain 2.

-Her next film release was Yalghaar in 2017, in which she played the intense character of Zarmina.
-Dawn.com describes her character as, Even more elusive is Ayesha Omar's purpose on the set.
-She plays a bride who is kidnapped from her wedding ceremony by Tor Jan (Humayun Saeed) and his terrorists.
-Her role, if any, is to grieve constantly and have Tor Jan whisper philosophical sayings into her ear.
-Yalghaar is among the most expensive Pakistani films ever made and the cost of waterproof makeup on Ayesha Omar's ashen face coupled with an endless cascade of fake tears, have surely contributed their share.
+Her next film release was Yalghaar in 2017, in which she played the character of Zarmina.
+Dawn.com describes her character as, "Her role, if any, is to grieve constantly and have Tor Jan whisper philosophical sayings into her ear.
+Yalghaar is among the most expensive Pakistani films ever made and the cost of waterproof makeup on Ayesha Omar's ashen face coupled with an endless cascade of fake tears, have surely contributed their share."
 Despite having an ensemble cast including Shaan, Humayun Saeed, Adnan Siddiqui among others, the film failed to garner a high score at box office, and collected around a total income of 200 million (US$1.9 million), which was called disappointing as compared to its big budget.

-In 2018, Omar made a special appearance in film Saat Din Mohabbat In opposite Sheheryar Munawar, which was released in June 2018.
-Speaking about the film in a press statement, Omar commented: I said yes to the movie as soon as I read the script.
-I absolutely loved the concept of the movie as it is a complete entertainer with a pinch of both comedy and romance.
+In 2018, Omar made a special appearance in the film Saat Din Mohabbat In with Sheheryar Munawar, which was released in June 2018.
+Speaking about the film in a press statement, Omar commented: "I said yes to the movie as soon as I read the script.
+I absolutely loved the concept of the movie as it is a complete entertainer with a pinch of both comedy and romance."
 The film was a box office success.

 In 2019, she played a supporting character in the romantic-drama film Kaaf Kangana, directed by Khalil-ur-Rehman Qamar.
-Haiya Bokhari of Dawn.com noted, Omar's character, though brief in its screen-time provides some relief, both aesthetically compared to odious styling featured in the rest of the film and in terms of acting and dialogue.
-Her natural effervescence shines through bringing some respite to sore eyes.
+Haiya Bokhari of Dawn.com noted, "Omar's character, though brief in its screen-time provides some relief, both aesthetically compared to odious styling featured in the rest of the film and in terms of acting and dialogue.
+Her natural effervescence shines through bringing some respite to sore eyes."
 The film emerged as a box office bomb.

 Music

 Omar first sang the song "Man Chala Hai" for her commercial Capri.
-Then she sang the song "Bhooli Yaadon Mein", title song of her serial Ladies Park and "Manjali" title song of Geo TV serial Manjali.
+She also sang the song "Bhooli Yaadon Mein", the title song of her serial Ladies Park and "Manjali", the title song of the Geo TV serial Manjali.
 She also sang the songs "Aoa" and "Tu Hi Hai".

-In 2012, Omar released two albums "Chalte Chalte" and "Khamoshi" for which she won the Lux Style Award for Best Album, and in 2013 she released her third album "Gimme Gimme".
-In 2013, she gave her voice for an old classical song named "Laage Re Nain" and another fusion song "Miyan Ki Malhar" for Coke Studio Pakistan (Season 6).
+In 2012, Omar released two albums "Chalte Chalte" and "Khamoshi" for which she won the Lux Style Award for Best Album.
+In 2013, she released her third album "Gimme Gimme".
+She also recorded an old classical song named "Laage Re Nain" and another fusion song "Miyan Ki Malhar" for Coke Studio Pakistan (Season 6) during the same year.